 For UK and non-UK EU* students starting in 2019 the fee for 2019/20 will be £9,250.

 The fee may increase in future years of your course in line with inflation, and as permitted by law.
 For example, the increase of 2.8% in 2017/18 was based on the governments forecast for the RPI-X measure of inflation.

 We will continue to offer financial support, bursaries and scholarships to students so that anyone with the talent and ambition can benefit from a Leeds education, regardless of background.
 Find out about funding available.

-*See our EU referendum page for our latest information on the effect of the UK's exit from the EU on current students and applicants to the University.
+*See our Brexit page for our latest information on the effect of the UK's exit from the EU on current students and applicants to the University.

 For full-time foundation year courses

 Fees for foundation years automatically leading on to a degree will be the same as full-time undergraduate fees, but with tuition fee discount applied depending on household income.